popiol/crypto_game/README.md

 The whole process starts with downloading hourly crypto exchange quotes from the last week.
 Those quotes are then passed to learning agents.
-The agents make decisions about buying and selling crypto assets based on an ML model.
+The agents make decisions about buying and selling crypto assets based on their ML models.
 Each agent has its own model.
 The agents also train their models dynamically based on the recent results.
 The training repeats with the current dataset for 24 hours, after which a new dataset is downloaded and new models are created.